codeplea/tinyexpr/README.md

 ## Features

 - **C99 with no dependencies**.
+- Can also be compiled with C++20.
 - Single source file and header file.
 - Simple and fast.
 - Implements standard operators precedence.
-- Exposes standard C math functions (sin, sqrt, ln, etc.).
+- Exposes standard C math functions (sin, sqrt, log, etc.).
 - Can add custom functions and variables easily.
 - Can bind variables at eval-time.
 - Released under the zlib license - free for nearly any use.